Back to Archive

 Steal This Idea

 If you can't outspend incumbents, out-entertain them.
-Write a 90-second video that explains what you do, why the existing options are terrible, and why yours is better — but make it funny enough that people want to watch it twice.
+Write a 90-second video that explains exactly what you do, names specifically why the existing options are bad, and says why yours is better — but make it funny enough that people want to watch it twice and show it to a friend.
+The scrappiness is not a liability.
+For audiences tired of polished brand speak, the scrappiness is the trust signal.

 Campaign Details